aspiringsecurity/Medical-Counselor/README.md

 A greater and more seamless flow of information within a digital health care infrastructure, created by electronic health records (EHRs), encompasses and leverages digital progress and can transform the way care is delivered and compensated.
 EHRs helps in improved care coordination.
 EHRs helps in making health care ecosystem proactive, accessible and authentic.
 EHRs with the help of computer aided detection will help in early prediction of diseases.

-We are developing a technical solution using XRP Ledger, Filecoin/IPFS blockchain developer library along with Chainlink automation and Flow, XDC blockchain, Space and Time network, Truflation, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on Chainlink network and Polkadot blockchain.
+We are developing a technical solution using  decentralized data storage powered by Onyx and Biconomy blockchain, zksync Era, IPFS, Chainlink Blockchain and Lens Protocol, Orthanc PACS (picture archiving and communication system) using NFT.storage, Chainlink VRF, Magic SDK and Visa payments infrastructure, Filecoin/IPFS blockchain developer library along with Chainlink automation and Flow, XDC blockchain, Space and Time network, Truflation, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing funds for drug design and development using collaterals on Chainlink network Biconomy and Onyx blockchain.

 # Onyx Blockchain, Biconomy and Opentext APIs